 In this tutorial, we'll run through the steps involved in connecting to the ChatGPT API in Airtable.
-To demonstrate this process, we'll be creating text for social media posts using AI to be used for promoting blog posts.
+To demonstrate this process, we'll use AI to create social media posts for a list of blog posts.

 ChatGPT is an AI model which produces human-like text using deep learning technology.